 Results: Maternal glycation reduced milk triglyceride levels and total antioxidant capacity, also impairing offspring body weight gain.
 No glycation-induced changes were detected in offspring triglycerides levels, whereas in insulin tolerance test, there was a significantly decay of glucose rate over the time, when compared with the control.
 In the offspring hippocampus, it was observed a higher content of advanced glycation end products, as well as decreased glyoxalase 1 levels and increased total insulin receptor levels.
-Maternal glycation impairs offspring vestibular and olfactive system development and anticipates offspring eye opening.
-At adolescence, maternal glycation induces a disinhibition and anxiolytic-like effects in the offspring, together with upregulation of problems.
-Obesity is a major risk factor for various metabolic dysfunctions, including non-alcoholic fatty liver disease (NAFLD).
-The clinical phenotypes of NAFLD encompass from simple steatosis to non-alcoholic steatohepatitis (NASH) with varying degrees of fibrosis or cirrhosis.
-The aim of this study is to characterize the grade of steatosis being associated with overnutrition and obesity, both at the level of single hepatocyte and whole liver and to correlate it with the hepatocyte/liver stiffness and dysfunction.
+Maternal glycation impairs off-spring vestibular and olfactive system development and anticipates offspring eye opening.
+At adolescence, maternal glycation induces a disinhibition and anxiolytic-like effects in the offspring, together with upregulation of GABA_a levels in hippocampus, which can underpin behavioural alterations.